jambonz/jambonz-webapp/README.md

 Alternatively, you can serve the app manually (without pm2) with `npm run serve`.

+## Updates

+If there is an update to this code base, you can update the code without re-deploying.

+  1. run `git pull`
+  2. run `npm run build`

 ## Development

 Like production, you must specify the IP:port of the Jambonz API you will be hitting.